hezion15272/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 file 4-strpbrk.c writes a function that searches a string for any of a set of bytes

 file 5-strstr.c writes a function that locates a substring.

+file 7-print_chessboard.c writes a function that prints the chessboard.